 Currently, the University has programs in health policy studies but needs to meet the community demand for additional graduates in health professions.
 In the coming year the campus will be involved in intensive study of the needs of the region for a variety of health professions options that UM-Dearborn might consider.
-Initially, some funds will be expended for analysis and market research to determine which program(s) should be offered, their costs, and which programs have the highest priority.
-The start-up cost of these programs is significant, and funds will be needed both for faculty and equipment to launch new initiatives and degrees in health profession programs.
+The start-up cost of these programs is significant, and funds will be needed both for faculty and equipment to launch new initiatives and degrees in health-profession programs.
 Partnerships will be sought with local hospitals for clinical practicums and experiences to reduce costs and increase the relevance of clinical training.

-Expanding programs for early-childhood and K-12 teachers: \$200,000 considerable attention on early-childhood education, both in preparing students for careers in the field, and in conducting ground-breaking research on developing capacities among young children.
+Expanding programs for early-childhood and K-12 teachers: \$300,000

+While research continues to accumulate to show the importance of early-childhood education to long-term student achievement, UM-Dearborn is one of the leaders in preparing teachers for careers in early-childhood education in the state of Michigan.
+Faculty in our School of Education focus considerable attention on early-childhood education, both in preparing students for careers in the field, and in conducting ground-breaking research on developing capacities among young children.
 Our campus's Child Development Center (CDC) is a critical element of the University's early-childhood teacher preparation programs.
-In fact, UM-Dearborn's Child Development Center is one of only 10 percent of American childcare facilities accredited by the National Association for the Education of Young Children.
+In fact, UM-Dearborn's Child Development

+Center is one of only 10 percent of American childcare facilities accredited by the National Association for the Education of Young Children.
+We have entered into a collaboration with Oakwood Healthcare System and their Program for Exceptional Families to work together to foster excellence in pediatric rehabilitation services and early-childhood education.